microsoft/genaiscript/packages/demoapps/README.md

 Generation steps:
 1. Place the description above in ```game.gpspec.md```
-2. Run the PM-planning gptool over the gpspec to expand the description.
+2. Run the PM-planning script over the gpspec to expand the description.
-3. Run the SA-planning gptool over the same file to generate the file ```game.saplan.gpspec.md```
+3. Run the SA-planning script over the same file to generate the file ```game.saplan.gpspec.md```
-4. Run the SDE-planning gptool over the ```game.gpspec.md``` file to generate a set of Python files that implement the application.
+4. Run the SDE-planning script over the ```game.gpspec.md``` file to generate a set of Python files that implement the application.
 5. Test the application, edit the files as needed, and rerun the prompts as needed.
-6. To create unit tests for the python files generated for the application, run the QA-coding gptool over the ```game.gpspec.md``` file.
+6. To create unit tests for the python files generated for the application, run the QA-coding script over the ```game.gpspec.md``` file.
 This should generate parallel test files to the previous .py files as well as a file that can run all the tests from the command line.

 ## Running the application